yidong72/othello-alpha/README.md

 Othello Alpha respects your privacy.
 The app:
 - Does not collect any personal information
-- Stores game statistics locally on your device
 - Does not require an internet connection for gameplay

 ## Terms of Service